bludwigbowdoin/Network-Andre/README.md

 ### Three scholarly papers in computer science that inspired your approach, and how:

-This [first paper](https://arxiv.org/pdf/2110.12765.pdf) ("“So You Think You’re Funny?”: Rating the Humour Quotient in Standup Comedy") had a very relevant goal of quantifying a humor quotient for comedy given loads of audio-visual stand-up comedy material.
+This [first paper](https://arxiv.org/pdf/2110.12765.pdf) ("'So You Think You’re Funny?': Rating the Humour Quotient in Standup Comedy") had a very relevant goal of quantifying a humor quotient for comedy given loads of audio-visual stand-up comedy material.
 The primary analysis was done on the duration of the laughter for a given joke.
 The researchers built an LSTM neural network for